 In most in-game scenarios the performance difference between DDR3 and DDR4 is not very significant and most people will never be able to tell the difference.

-So, if you need some DDR3 memory for your system, you can use some of the following kits…
+So, if you need some cheap DDR3 RAM for your system, you can use some of the following kits…

-While this list covers my opinion on what the best memory kits for gaming are, it’s inevitable that others will disagree with me.
+While this list covers my opinion on what the best RAM for gaming is, it’s inevitable that others will disagree with me.
 And, that’s fine!
 I based this list off of price-to-performance and not necessarily on what RAM performs the absolute best.

 I did that simply because the in-game performance difference between the extreme 3200MHz kits and the standard 1600MHz kits are not very significant, especially when you consider the price difference.